awsdocs/amazon-kendra-developer-guide/doc_source/user-context-filter.md

 For more information, see [FAQ files](https://docs.aws.amazon.com/kendra/latest/dg/in-creating-faq.html)\.

+## User context filtering for Alfresco data sources<a name="context-filter-alfresco"></a>

+When you use an Alfresco data source, Amazon Kendra gets the user and group information from the Alfresco instance\.

+The group and user IDs are mapped as follows:
++ `_group_ids`—Group IDs exist in Alfresco on files where there are set access permissions\.
+They are mapped from the system names of the groups \(not display names\) in Alfresco\.
++ `_user_id`—User IDs exist in Alfresco on files where there are set access permissions\.
+They are mapped from the user emails as the IDs in Alfresco\.

+You can add up to 200 entries in the `AccessControlList` field\.

+## User context filtering for Amazon S3 data sources<a name="context-filter-s3"></a>

+You add user context filtering to a document in an Amazon S3 data source using a metadata file associated with the document\.
+You add the information to the `AccessControlList` field in the JSON document\.
+For more information about adding metadata to the documents indexed from an Amazon S3 data source, see [S3 document metadata](https://docs.aws.amazon.com/kendra/latest/dg/s3-metadata.html)\.

+You provide three pieces of information:
++ The access that the entity should have\.
+You can say `ALLOW` or `DENY`\.
++ The type of entity\.
+You can say `USER` or `GROUP`\.
++ The name of the entity\.

+You can add up to 200 entries in the `AccessControlList` field\.

 ## User context filtering for database data sources<a name="context-filter-jdbc"></a>

 When you use a database data source, such as Amazon Aurora PostgreSQL, Amazon Kendra gets user and group information from a column in the source table\.
 You specify this column in the [AclConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_AclConfiguration.html) object as part of the [DatabaseConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_DatabaseConfiguration.html) object in the [CreateDataSource](https://docs.aws.amazon.com/kendra/latest/dg/API_CreateDataSource.html) API\.